nfqsolutions/pylm/docs/source/parts.rst

 messages to the router.
 There is a :py:class:`pylm.parts.services.PubService` that works exactly the other way around.
 It listens to the router, and forwards the messages to a ZeroMQ Push socket.
-There are also specific services to connect to worker servers, :py:class:`pylm.parts.services.WorkerPullService` and :py:class:`pylm.parts.services.WorkerPullService`, that are very similar to the two previously described services.
+There are also specific services to connect to worker servers, :py:class:`pylm.parts.services.WorkerPullService` and :py:class:`pylm.parts.services.WorkerPushService`, that are very similar to the two previously described services.
 With those pieces, we are ready to build a master server as follows

 .. literalinclude:: ../../examples/template/master.py